venkatkavi85/Ruby-Projects/README.md

 # Ruby-Projects
-In this Ruby Projects folder containes multiple ruby project in various domains.
+In this Ruby Projects repository containes multiple ruby project in various domains.